kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 Add a `device.consumesCounters[].compatibilityGroups` field.
 Devices declare which
 named groups they belong to.
 For two devices consuming counters from the same
 counter set to be co-allocated, they must share at least one compatibility group.

-Devices without this field are considered compatible with all groups.
-This
+Devices without this field are considered compatible with other devices that dont specify this field, for backwards compatibility.
-approach is simpler and has minimal API surface.

 ### User Stories